jiayingsong2023/AgenticRAG/README.md

 ```bash
 uv run ingest.py
 ```
-Follow the interactive prompts to confirm the directory and proceed with ingestion.
-This will create/overwrite the `faiss_index`.
+The script will automatically detect your AMD GPU and use it for embedding generation.
+Follow the interactive prompts to confirm the directory.

 ### 2. Run the Agent